Languages, Literatures and Cultures

 Research interests: Second language acquisition, Chinese as a second language, Chinese language and literature, Chinese text book editing, and translation.

 B.A.H. equivalent in Chinese Linguistics and Literature, Nankai University, Tianjin, China, 1982

 Professor Bai has over 30 years of experience in teaching Chinese as a second language in China and Canada.
 She held teaching Appointments at Beijing Language and Culture University in China and the University of Regina in Canada.
-Since 1995, she is teaching Mandarin Chinese at Queen’s University.
+She has been teaching Mandarin Chinese at Queen’s University since 1995.